johnmichaloski/MTConnectToolbox/Agents/UR_MTConnectAgent/UR_Agent/Readme.md

 	                         logDebug("\tAdapter %s Server Rate=%d\n", mDevice.c_str(), mServerRate);
 	                       )
 	. . .
-There is also a  LOG_THROTTLE(secs, X) based on the ROS filtering methodology, this macro will limit the output to a log on a periodic basis, with the rate determined in seconds.
+There is also a  LOG_THROTTLE(secs, X) based on the ROS filtering strategies, this macro will limit the output to a log on a periodic basis, with the rate determined in seconds.
 Thus, in the example below, the diagnostic message output will be throttled to once per minute.
 If the time between logging outputs is greater than 60 seconds, then this log message will be output, and the logging timer will be reset.

 	#include "NIST/Logger.h"
 	. . .